 Typically, for most simulation studies that involve assessment of credible contingency events, SPS models are not included.
-Given the criticality of such models in the assessment of power system security in response to non-credible contingency events, it is proposed that key SPS models will be considered.
-Only system protection schemes that are relevant to key study contingencies are planned to be modelled.
+Given the criticality of such models in the assessment of power system security in response to non-credible contingency events, system protection schemes that are relevant to key study contingencies will be modelled.

-For the 2025 GPSRR studies, if any updated SPS model/relay models are not available, the latest SPS models available at the time of study or appropriate study assumptions are planned to be used.
+For the 2025 GPSRR studies, if any updated SPS model/relay models are not available, the latest SPS models available at the time of study or appropriate study assumptions will be used.